ochui/dj_config/README.rst

     :target: https://pypi.python.org/pypi/dj-config
     :alt: Latest Version

-This is a Django library for Heroku applications that ensures a seamless deployment and development experience.
+This is a fork of the Django library for Heroku applications that ensures a seamless deployment and development experience.

 This library provides: